JAYpaneliya/EDA-of-Electric-Vehicles-Sales/README.md

 The analysis is performed using Python and popular libraries such as Pandas, NumPy, Matplotlib, and Seaborn.
 The code is well-documented and easy to follow.

 ## Key Findings

-### Vehicle distribution:
+### Vehicle Distribution:
-Tesla is the most common manufacturer in the dataset, followed by Nissan and Chevrolet.
+Tesla, Nissan, and Chevrolet are the most common manufacturers in the dataset, indicating their dominance in the electric vehicle market.

-### Electric range:
+### Electric Range:
-There is significant variation in the electric range of vehicles, with some having very short ranges (close to 0) and others extending beyond 300 miles.
+Most vehicles in the dataset have a shorter electric range, with a majority clustering between 0 to 50 miles.
+There is significant variation, but the distribution is right-skewed, with fewer vehicles having higher ranges.

 ### Price (Base MSRP):
-The price distribution is highly right-skewed, with most vehicles clustered at lower price points and a long tail of more expensive vehicles.
+The price distribution is also right-skewed, with most vehicles at lower price points, indicating that electric vehicles are becoming more accessible to consumers.

-### Model year:
+### Model Year:
-The dataset primarily contains newer models, with a concentration around 2020.
+The dataset primarily features newer models, especially those from around 2020, reflecting the recent growth and adoption of electric vehicles.

-### Vehicle types:
+### Vehicle Types:
-The analysis shows a mix of Battery Electric Vehicles (BEV) and Plug-in Hybrid Electric Vehicles (PHEV), with BEVs generally having longer electric ranges.
+A mix of Battery Electric Vehicles (BEV) and Plug-in Hybrid Electric Vehicles (PHEV) is present, with BEVs typically offering longer ranges.

+### Correlations:
+There is a positive correlation between Electric Range and Base MSRP, showing that vehicles with longer ranges tend to be more expensive.
+However, a negative correlation between Model Year and Base MSRP suggests that newer models are not necessarily more expensive, likely due to advancements in EV technology.

 ## Code Structure